How Do Children Feel About Being Adopted?

 having positive feelings toward their birth mother.

-The happiness of adopted children can be linked to the healthy development of their identity.
-Children being adopted and growing up adopted who feel secure in their relationship with their adoptive family and can also come to terms with their adoption are able to lead happy, healthy and well-adjusted lives.
+The happiness of children who are adopted can be linked to the healthy development of their identity.
+Children who feel secure in their relationship with their adoptive family and understand and accept their adoption are able to lead happy, healthy, and well-adjusted lives.

 American Adoptions screens and selects our adoptive families to ensure children who are adopted will be raised in safe homes with attentive parents who can provide a lifetime of love and opportunities.

 We use our personal adoption experience to select only the very best adoptive parents for our program, giving you peace of mind you are making the best decision.

 To gain more firsthand experiences from adoptees, you can read these testimonials of those who have shared their own stories about what it feels like to be adopted.
 Understanding adoptees’ thoughts and feelings toward adoption can provide peace of mind knowing that their lives have been happy and changed for the better.